Tree Pruning Schedule: Improving Tree Health and Safety

 Pruning Protocols

-Hand tools are enough to prune small branches and twigs.
-Always cut the branches ¼ inches above a bud that is facing outside of the plant.
-This promotes new growth.
+Hand tools are sufficient for pruning small branches and twigs.
+Always cut ¼ inch above a bud that’s facing outward.
+This promotes healthy new growth.

 Best time to prune trees